 \subsection{General information}

-Here are details about our ZoME-Bench dataset (Zero-shot Music Editing Benchmark).This dataset contains 1,000 audio samples , which are selected from MusicCaps , and each is 10 seconds long with a sample rate of 16k.
+Here are the details of our ZoME-Bench dataset (Zero-shot Music Editing Benchmark).
+This dataset contains 1,000 audio samples, selected from MusicCaps, with each sample being 10 seconds long and having a sample rate of 16k.

-We refactored their captions to express an edit and divide them into 10 parts , each representing a type of editing.
-Sample and details are shown in the following table
+We refactor the original captions to express specific edits and divide them into 10 parts, each representing a different type of editing.
+A sample and details are shown in the following table~\ref{tab:my_label}.